BracketMaster/website/docs/index.md

 # Welcome to Planet Program

-I wonder if I would say I'm primarily a programmer.
+I'd like to think that I'm a good programmer and an OK [mathematician](mathematics/ellipsoid_indicatrix/ellipsoid_indicatrix).
+I took advanced math classes in high school to impress some cute girl, but ended up falling in love with math instead...
+Go figure...

 I wrote my first program when I was seven and have been programming on and off ever since.
 That said, software is very important to what I do, but at the end of the day, its still a tool that makes other activities I enjoy that much easier.

 <img  src="scroll_of_truth.jpg" width="400">